Rape Crisis Scotland

-Rape Crisis Scotland is a charity which provides a national rape crisis helpline and email support for anyone affected by sexual violence, no matter when or how it happened.
-There are 17 local centres across Scotland.
+Rape Crisis Scotland (RCS) is a charity which provides a national rape crisis helpline and email support for anyone affected by sexual violence, no matter when or how it happened.
+There are 17 independent local centres in Scotland that are members of RCS.

 Services

 Contact with centres typically takes place via a variety of methods, predominantly by phone and text.
 The Rape Crisis Movement began in the 1970s and there are also Rape Crisis centres in England and Wales.
 The presence of Rape Crisis Centres empowers women to speak out about their experiences of sexual violence.

 Rape Crisis Scotland offer the Equally Safe in Higher Education (ESHE) Toolkit training to staff at colleges and universities across Scotland in partnership with their local Rape Crisis Centres, and other Gender-Based Violence organisations.